-Boludo takes feminine (boluda) or masculine (boludo) depending on the gender of the person you speak too.
+Boludo takes feminine (boluda) or masculine (boludo) depending on the gender of the person you speak to.

-Pelotudo is used about somebody that you think is an idiot or a person that acts with a lack of intelligence.
+Pelotudo is used about somebody that you think is an idiot or a person who acts with a lack of intelligence.

 Pelotudo works a bit like boludo (see above); it can both be an insult and a nickname/a way to call for attention among friends.
-But generally, pelotudo is more mean.
+But generally, pelotudo is more negative.

 Whereas you can use boludo as a way of saying mate/dude, you cannot use pelotudo in the same way.
 Many Argentines will say boludo to their friend in every other sentence, but you will not say pelotudo that often.
 Hence, pelotudo has a stronger negative meaning to it.